philbaker4/visual-color-utilities-doc/docs/guide/README.md

 # Introduction

-Color Visual Utilities is a small library born out of frustration when trying to create and color vanilla Javascript data visualizations.
+Color Visual Utilities is a lightweight library for color manipulation and linear gradient creation.
+The library was born out of frustration when trying to create and color vanilla Javascript data visualizations.
 I struggled to find lightweight, easy to use, and reliable resources to manipulate colors and generate customized multicolor linear gradients, so I started writing my own.
 Enjoy!

 # Getting Started